charlscooper/charlscooper.github.io/README.md

 TotalMobile | 2020-2023

-Responsibilities here involved working as a dedicated developer resource for Evri (_previously known as Hermes_).
+Responsibilities involved working as a dedicated developer resource for Evri (_previously known as Hermes_).

 I was required to communicate directly with the client and create designs and solutions to multiple mobile workforce applications that spanned from Depot parcel management to delivery systems.

-This was a challenging time as Covid hit and the increased demand of parcel deliveries sky rocketed, even still we as a team handled that and proved our resilience and fortitude as work from home became mandatory and the increase in workload was stressful to say the least.
+This was a challenging time as Covid hit and the increased demand of parcel deliveries sky rocketed.
+Even with this increase in workload and added pressures, we as a team proved our resilience and fortitude, as work from home became mandatory.

-Whilst Here I was looking to further my knowledge in React, and was able to take the lead on developing some React powered internal development tools.
+Whilst Here I am continuing to further my intellect in React, and proving able to take the lead on developing some React powered internal development tools.
-This opened a new opportunity for React development and moved to a team where I would work on apps for management systems for a multitude of well respected clients throughout the UK and Ireland.
+This opened a new opportunity for React development and transferring to a team where I work on apps for management systems for a multitude of well respected clients throughout the UK and Ireland.

 #### Software Engineer

 Cognito IQ | 2019-2020

-Responsibilities here included managing workloads for multiple highly respected clients from Baxi boilers, Integral, Transport for London etc.
+My responsibilities included managing workloads for multiple highly respected clients from: Baxi boilers, Integral, Transport for London etc.

-I would create designs and develop and build state managed workforce applications for mobile, used throughout the UK to help our workers complete their workdays.
+I've created designs and developed / built state managed workforce applications for mobile.
+These are used throughout the UK to help our workers complete their workdays efficiently.

 This could include scanning, signatures, forms, map route calculations and much more.

-The key softwares here mainly focused on the use of javascript.
+The key softwares here mainly focused on the use of web development technologies.

-#### Software Consultant
+#### Software Consultant7

 Capita | 2018-2019

-Responsibilities here consisted of venturing to clients (all the main colleges throughout the UK) discussing requirements and consulting them on decisions to be made for softwares they wished to create.
+My key responsibilities consisted of venturing to clients (all the main colleges throughout the UK), discussing requirements and consulting them on decisions to be made for softwares they wished to create.

-these could range in functionality from management systems to booking systems etc.
+These could range in functionality from management systems to booking systems etc.

-Here I made use of the .NET framework alongside C# to create MVC modeled websites to serve on the front-end, creation of API's to communicate with the back-end systems where I would have to manage user role systems.
+Whilst here I made use of the .NET framework alongside C# to create MVC modeled websites to serve on the front-end, creation of API's to communicate with the back-end systems where I would have to manage user role systems.

 ---